savonet/vscode-liquidsoap/README.md

 ## Formatting

-Formatting requires `prettier` and uses the `prettier-liquidsoap-plugin`.
+Formatting requires `prettier` and uses the `prettier-plugin-liquidsoap`.

 Unfortunately, the prettier ecosystem is pretty tied up with node and `package.json` files.
 The fastest way to enable formatting is to go to your project's root and: